Spencer Torkelson Player Props: Tigers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks eighth in the league with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Phillies pitching staff ranks eighth in the league.

-- The Phillies have the 24th-ranked team ERA across all MLB pitching staffs (4.62).
+- The Phillies' 4.54 team ERA ranks 23rd across all MLB pitching staffs.

-- Phillies pitchers combine to give up 62 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- The Phillies rank 11th in baseball in home runs allowed (63 total, 1.1 per game).

-- In his most recent time out on Wednesday, the righty threw six innings against the New York Mets, allowing four earned runs while surrendering four hits.
+- In his last time out on Thursday against the New York Mets, the right-hander threw four innings, giving up three earned runs while surrendering two hits.

+- The 30-year-old has put up a 5.65 ERA and 7.1 strikeouts per nine innings in 12 games this season, while allowing a batting average of .263 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.